A topic from the subject of Synthesis in Chemistry.

 1. Add salicylic acid and acetic anhydride to a flask.

-3. Attach a condenser to the flask and reflux for 2 hours.
+3. Attach a condenser to the flask and reflux the mixture for approximately 2 hours.
+Monitor the temperature to ensure it remains within the appropriate range.

-This experiment demonstrates a typical synthetic reaction for drugs.
-It involves the use of a catalyst (sulfuric acid) to accelerate the reaction between salicylic acid and acetic anhydride.
-The product, aspirin, is a widely used pain reliever and fever reducer.
-The experiment also highlights the importance of purification techniques such as recrystallization in drug synthesis.
+This experiment demonstrates a typical esterification reaction used in drug synthesis.
+The use of a catalyst (sulfuric acid) accelerates the reaction between salicylic acid (a phenol) and acetic anhydride, forming aspirin (acetylsalicylic acid).
+Aspirin is a widely used analgesic (pain reliever) and antipyretic (fever reducer).
+The experiment also highlights the importance of purification techniques like recrystallization in obtaining a high-purity drug product, which is critical for safety and efficacy.

 Share on: